Bushra03Sultan/Text-Search/README.md

 A high-performance Text Search and Replace System implemented in Java entirely from scratch, without relying on built-in collections framework classes (such as ArrayList or HashMap).
 This project combines a Custom Singly Linked List with a Binary Search Tree (BST) to achieve fast searching while maintaining sentence order and grammatical integrity.
 ---
-## 🏗️ Architecture & Dual Data Structure Design
+## 🏗️ System Architecture & Design
-Using a single data structure presents tradeoffs:
+Using a single data structure presents trade-offs:
 * A BST automatically sorts unique words alphabetically, losing sentence structure.
-* A Linked List preserves text order but requires $O(m)$ linear time for searching.
+* A Linked List preserves text order but requires O(m) linear time for searching.
 To solve this, our design integrates two custom data structures working in tandem:
                   +--------------------------------+
                   |           input.txt            |